Telecommunications in Ghana: Telephones

 Ghana mobile phone and smart phone use, July 2009.

 The prefix code of Ghana for international calls is +233.

 As of 2012 there were 285,000 fixed telephone lines in use, 120th in the world, and 25.6 million mobile cellular lines, 42nd in the world.

 The telephone system has a fixed-line infrastructure concentrated in Accra and some wireless local loop installed, domestic trunks primarily use microwave radio relay.
 There are 4 Intelsat (Atlantic Ocean) satellite earth stations.
 Microwave radio relay links Ghana to its neighbours (2009).

 The SAT-3/WASC, Main One, GLO-1, and ACE international optical fibre submarine cables provide links to countries along the west coast of Africa and on to Europe and Asia.

 In 2010 two fixed line and six mobile phone companies were authorised to operate in Ghana of which 5 were operating, 13 satellite providers were authorised of which 8 were operating, 176 VSAT providers were authorised of which 57 were operating, and 99 public and private network operators were authorised of which 25 were operating.
 Authorized telecommunications companies include Mobile Telecommunications Networks (MTN), Vodafone Ghana which purchased Telecom Ghana, Tigo which replaced Mobitel (Millicom International Cellular), Bharti Airtel and Zain which acquired Western Telesystems Ltd (Westel), Glo Mobile Ghana Limited, and Expresso Telecom which acquired Kasapa Telecom.
 In 2017, Tigo Ghana and Airtel Ghana merged to form AirtelTigo.

 Competition among mobile-cellular providers has spurred growth, with a mobile phone teledensity in 2009 of more than 80 per 100 persons and rising.
 The cost of mobile phones is increased by taxes of around 38%.

 The Ghana's telecom market has undergone several changes in recent years, following the privatisation of the incumbent telco Ghana Telecom and its rebranding as Vodafone Ghana.
 Two of the key players merged to form AirtelTigo in 2017, though in mid-2020 the parent companies of the operator decided to exit the market.
 The sale and transfer of AirtelTigo to the state was completed in November 2021.

 According to the Ghana Telecom Services Market Reports, the telecom services market size in Ghana was valued at $1.9 billion in 2022.
 The market is expected to grow at a CAGR of 3.1% during the forecast period, 2022–2027.
 Initiatives such as Rural Telephony and Digital Inclusion Projects and Smart City Project will be driving the telecom sector in the country.
 The reports shows the leading telecom Companies in Ghana; MTN Ghana, Vodafone Ghana, AirtelTigo Ghana and Glo Ghana.

-As the telecommunication giant in the county, MTN Ghana is on course to expand and improve its network by 2025 with $1 billion investment.
-This will go a long way to improve the telecommunication services in the country.
+In 2023, MTN Ghana announced it would invest $1 billion into its network.

+Efforts by regulatory bodies like the Bank of Ghana focus on expanding informal micro-insurance through consumer mobile money histories.